sunflxwr7/hdfs-anomaly-detection-comparison/README.md

 **Course:** CS 6625 Specialized Study
 **Instructor:** Dr. Long Ma
 **Term:** Term 5, 2026
-**Status:** In Progress
+**Status:** Completed

 ---

 ## Abstract

-This research investigates the effectiveness of traditional rule-based monitoring compared to supervised and unsupervised machine learning approaches for anomaly detection in distributed system logs.
-Using the HDFS (Hadoop Distributed File System) dataset, the study evaluates Rule-Based Detection, Logistic Regression, Random Forest, and Isolation Forest models.
-Performance is measured using accuracy, precision, recall, and F1 score to determine whether machine learning approaches can improve anomaly detection performance over static threshold-based methods.
+This study compares rule based, supervised, and unsupervised approaches for anomaly detection using HDFS (Hadoop Distributed File System) system logs.
+Four engineered feature sets were evaluated using a Statistical Baseline, Logistic Regression, Random Forest, and Isolation Forest.
+Model performance was measured using Accuracy, Precision, Recall, and F1 Score to determine how detection method and feature representation influence anomaly detection performance.
+The experimental results demonstrate that supervised machine learning approaches consistently outperformed both the statistical baseline and the unsupervised Isolation Forest model, with Random Forest achieving the strongest overall performance.

 ---

 ## Overview

-This repository contains the code, datasets, experiments, and research artifacts associated with this study.
+This repository contains the complete implementation, datasets, notebooks, experimental results, and research paper for the comparative study.

-Each notebook represents one stage of the experimental pipeline, allowing every step of the study to be reproduced independently from raw data preparation through final model evaluation.
+Each notebook represents one stage of the experimental workflow, allowing the study to be reproduced from raw data preparation through final model evaluation and performance comparison.

 ---